How to Stay Healthy at Work: Flu and COVID-19

 Sick days are no vacation.
-Because the flu virus spreads from person to person, it is possible to catch the virus at work.
-But there are things you can do to protect yourself in the workplace.
+Because the flu virus spreads from person to person, it's possible to catch the virus at work.
+With the COVID-19 pandemic, safety practices are important now more than ever.
+There are things you can do to protect yourself in the workplace.
 And if you think you might be sick, there are things you can do to prevent coworkers from getting sick, too.

 Viruses that infect the nose, throat, and lungs cause illnesses like the flu and colds.
 They are usually spread from person to person when an infected person coughs, sneezes, or talks.

 They also can spread when you touch cold or flu viruses deposited from another person on a desktop, doorknob, desk, telephone receiver, or handrail.
 Some viruses and bacteria can live for 2 hours or more on hard surfaces.
 If you then touch your eyes, mouth, or nose before washing your hands, the viruses or bacteria enter your body and infection can occur.

 The most important way to prevent the flu is to get a flu vaccine every year.
 With the COVID-19 pandemic, getting a flu shot is important to protect you, your family, and the community.
 It will also help reduce strain on healthcare facilities that are responding to COVID-19.

 The flu vaccine is offered as a shot or as a nasal spray.
 You should get your yearly flu vaccine beginning in September or as soon as the vaccine is available.
 The timing of flu season is unpredictable and can vary from season to season.
 But it generally runs from October to May.
 It takes about 2 weeks after you get the vaccine for your body to form antibodies to protect you.

 The following people should not get the flu shot without getting approval from their healthcare provider:

 Those who have had a severe reaction to the flu vaccine in the past

 Those who developed Guillain-Barré syndrome within 6 weeks of a previous flu vaccine